fmeringdal/do-hashicorp-cluster/README.md

   <li>Not publicly accessible</li>
   <li>Client instance of Consul</li>
   <li>Client instance of Nomad</li>
   <li>The different kinds of services / apps / jobs you need to run.
-Examples are postgresql database, docker container, jar file or node program.
-All of them are managed by nomad</li>
+Examples are postgresql database, docker container, jar file or a node js app.
+All of them are managed by Nomad</li>
   </ul>
   <h4>Ingress Droplet</h4>
   <ul>